la2050/challenge/_2021/learn/venice-institute-of-contemporary-art.md

   will mentor and instruct these youth and young adults in real world projects in skills such as arts administration, education, documentation, conservation, support staff, and infrastructure that they can use to succeed in the art world, and any other world they choose to live in thereafter.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   We have worked with the Felix Organization and the LA Unified School District to identify and mentor youth in the arts, and are keeping in touch with them to see progress in our efforts.
 In their regular reports, they have identified and implemented demonstrably successful programs and we emulate and expand upon.
 Most importantly we plan to keep in touch with our mentees and supporters to document evidence of the sustained success of the people we serve.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '100' Describe how Los Angeles County will be different if your work is successful.: >- If our work is successful, we will provide the art world with a much needed infusion of people  previously marginalized, formerly at risk youth, and people of color that the art world needs.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '100' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1500' Describe how Los Angeles County will be different if your work is successful.: >- If our work is successful, we will provide the art world with a much needed infusion of people previously marginalized, formerly at risk youth, and people of color that the art world needs.
 For us to be a truly diverse community we must embrace and empower everyone who has the goal to speak freely, especially our young people.
 We must provide the environment to help people tell the stories that matter to them, and to us.
 Describe the role of collaborating organizations on this project.: '' Which of LA2050’s resources will be of the most value to you?: >- Access to the LA2050 community,Hosting virtual events or